miklevin/MikeLev.in/_posts/2025-10-25-aie-mike-levin-blueprint-durable-computing-sovereignty.md

 I am performing my magic here at Botify as an artist for a patron.
 They have many of the best clients in the world, and I don't plan on staking out on my own necessarily.
 I'm in it for the love of the work, not yet another grind of things I don't want to do — entrepreneurialism.
-I'm an intrepreneur.
+I'm an intrapreneur.

 ## The "Noah's Ark" for Tech: Discovering NixOS